MicroJoe/tpl/README.md

 ## Adding your own language support

-You can add support for a specific language by creating a text file under the `languages` directory.
+You can add support for a specific language by creating a text file under the `languages/` directory.
 This file is under JSON format and so must have a `.json` extension (like `python.json`).

-This JSON file describes the way comments are handled in the language, based on the following tree:
+This JSON file describes the way comments are handled in the language:

     :::javascript
     {